ignite/cli/docs/guide/blog.md

 }
 ```

-Next, let's look into `x/blog/handler.go`.
+Next, look at the `x/blog/handler.go` file.
 Starport has added a `case` to the `switch` statement inside the `NewHandler` function.
-This switch statement is responsible for routing messages and calling specific keeper methods based on the type of the message
+This switch statement is responsible for routing messages and calling specific keeper methods based on the type of the message:

 ```go
 func NewHandler(k keeper.Keeper) sdk.Handler {